Timendus/3d-vipr-maze/README.md

 cleaned up the pointers and voila!
 I had 410 bytes **left to spare**!
 And I hadn't even optimized the decision tree yet.
 That's just crazy.

 So here it finally was!
-3D VIP'r Maze (or what's left of it 😉) running in the Emma O2 emulator:
+3D VIP'r Maze (or what's left of it 😉) running "on the Cosmac VIP" in the Emma O2 emulator:

 ![3D VIP'r Maze running on Emma O2](emma.png)